 Inform Your Employer

-Notify your employer of the incident immediately, ideally within 24 hours.
-This allows them to file a workers’ compensation claim on your behalf and initiate the process for receiving benefits.
+Notify your employer of the incident immediately, ideally within 24 hours, so they can file a workers’ compensation claim on your behalf and initiate the process for receiving benefits.

 Be as detailed as possible when reporting the incident, including information about the location, time, how the injury occurred, and any potential witnesses.
 Prompt reporting also helps establish credibility for your claim and prevents delays in processing.